Two weight Sobolev norm inequalities for fractional vector Riesz transforms and doubling weights

 The square of the first factor satisfies

-where the first inequality in the last line follows from the strong $\sigma $ -Carleson condition, and the second inequality follows from the Quasiorthogonality Lemma \ref{q lemma}.
+where the first inequality in the last line follows from the strong $\sigma $ -Carleson condition, and the second inequality follows from the Quasiorthogonality Lemma \ref{q lemma} since Lemma \ref{full} shows that $ \mathcal{F}$ is a $\left( \beta ,\sigma \right) $-full grid for a sufficiently small $\beta >0$.
 The square of the second factor satisfies

 where we have used $\eta ^{\prime }>0$.